Prerequisites for studying at TU Graz with Erasmus+:

 Deadlines for Nominations:

-Your Nomination in Mobility-Online includes your study and contact data and has to be inserted into the Mobility-Online system by the international office of your home university.
+Your nomination has to be inserted in the Mobility-Online system by the international office fo your home university.

 Deadlines for Uploading the Application Package